zamanapp/week-dates/docs/calendars/hijri-week-calendars.md

 The Hijri week calendar is a counterpart to the ISO 8601 week calendar.
 For more information on the Hijri week calendar, see the [Hijri week calendar](https://github.com/khawarizmus/hijri-week-calendar-proposal) standard proposal.

-The `week-dates` library offers three custom calendars that extend the Temporal API with Hijri week date capabilities:
+The `@zamanapp/week-dates` library offers three custom calendars that extend the Temporal API with Hijri week date capabilities:

 | <div class="w-[160px]">Id</div> | <div class="w-[130px]">Extends</div> | Description |
 |----|---------|-------------|